High-speed LaserDisc RF sampler

 3D Printed Case

-The DomesDay Duplicator also has a 3D models and ready to use data for producing 3D printed cases, to protect from dust or line with copper tape for affordable EMI shielding for example.
+The DomesDay Duplicator also has a 3D models and ready to use STL files for producing 3D printed cases, to protect from dust or line with copper tape for affordable EMI shielding for example.

 Authors